voxpupuli/puppet-logstash/README.md

 ## Quick Start

-This minimum viable configuration ensures that the service is running will be started at boot time.
+This minimum viable configuration ensures that Logstash is installed, enabled, and running:

 ``` puppet
 include logstash